-You can become a Scout from the age of 10 and stay until to you are 14, before moving to Explorer Scouts.
+You can become a Scout from the age of 10 and stay until to you are 14, before moving on to Explorer Scouts.
 The Section is led by a Scout Leader and a team of Assistant Leaders and Section Assistants.
-Both our Sections have around 22 Scouts in attendance each week.
+Both our scout troops have around 22 Scouts in attendance each week.

-All young people part of Waltham Abbey Scout Group are encouraged to take part in a wide range of activities as part of their programme, including traditional Scouting skills such as camping, survival and cooking, as well as a wider spectrum of adventurous activities, from caving to expeditions.
+All young people who are part of Waltham Abbey Scout Group are encouraged to take part in a wide range of activities as part of their programme, including traditional Scouting skills such as camping, survival and cooking, as well as a wider spectrum of adventurous activities, from caving to expeditions.
 Participation rather than meeting set standards is the key approach, and there are a number of challenges awards and activity badges that Scouts can gain during their time in the section to recognise their achievements.

 Scouts aims to build and develop young people’s confidence, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.
 It offers them the independence to put these skills into practice at camps and trips away.